sashankg/enclave/README.md

 </p>

 <p align="center">
-  A lightweight API for compiling React applications with Webpack and Babel.
+  A simpler way to compile React applications.
 </p>

 ##What is this?